-In addition to directly reducing energy and materials use, the Factor Four initiative is looking to make holistic changes to some day deliver all educational programs in an urban environment that has been ecologically restored.
+In addition to directly reducing energy and materials use, the Factor Four initiative is looking to make holistic changes to someday deliver it’s educational programs in an urban environment that has been ecologically restored.
 The Restoration initiatives are a complement to the work in areas of energy and materials conservation.

 The strategic framework for Ecological Restoration in the Factor Four area revolves around the following pillars: